brylevkirill/notes/Machine Learning.md

-Machine Learning is the subfield of computer science that gives computers the ability to learn without being explicitly programmed.
   A computer program is said to learn from experience E with respect to some task T and some performance measure P, if its performance on T, as measured by P, improves with experience E.
-Anywhere there is a function y = f(x), where f(x) has some parameters used to make a decision, prediction, or estimate, has the potential to be replaced by a machine learning algorithm.

   * [overview](#overview)